onecompiler/tutorials/cpp/functions/functions.md

 Functions allows you to divide your large lines of code into smaller ones.
 Usually the division happens logically such that each function performs a specific task and is up to developer.

-Two types of functions are present in C
+Two types of functions are present in C++:

 1. Library Functions